(CNN) — Finland hosts two of the world's most powerful men when Donald Trump and Vladimir Putin meet on July 16 in Helsinki.

 Just avoid thinking of Rudolph while you eat.

-Three standouts which shouldn't be missed in Finland include salmon stew, lingonberry pie and reindeer.
+Three standouts which shouldn't be missed in Finland are salmon stew, lingonberry pie and reindeer.

 Lappi Restaurant is a fine place to try reindeer in various forms, from grilled fillets to carpaccio.
 (Only do this after sending Santa's letter.)
 Another option is Savoy, which has been celebrated for decades both for its food and its design (see below) .
 Savoy, Eteläesplanadi 14, 00130 Helsinki +358 9 6128 5300